Today's Articles

 Born in Martinsburg, West Virginia.
 His mother, Mary, died after the birth of his younger sister Imogene.
 His father, George, sent Walter to live with his first wife, Florence Dean, and her husband, Herbert Dean, in Harlem, along with Florence and George’s two daughters.
 Walter Milton Myers eventually adopted the middle name “Dean” to honor Florence and Herbert.

 Myers spent much of his childhood playing basketball on the courts of Harlem and checking books out of the George Bruce Branch of the New York Public Library.
 Florence Dean taught Walter to read in their kitchen, and when he began attending Public School 125, he could read at a second-grade level.
-Though he struggled with a speech impediment, poor grades, and with discipline throughout school, he remained an avid reader.
+Though he struggled with a speech impediment, poor grades, and discipline throughout school, he remained an avid reader.
 His love of reading soon progressed to a love of writing.
-In high school, one teacher, who recognized his talent but knew he would drop out, told him to keep on writing, no matter what.
+In high school, one teacher who recognized his talent but knew he would drop out told him to keep writing, no matter what.
 “It’s what you do.”
 Myers did drop out of Stuyvesant High School and enlisted in the Army.

 Years later, he started writing again…and he didn’t stop.
 Myers’ body of work includes picture books, novels for teens, poetry, and non-fiction alike.
 In 1968, Myer’s first published book, Where Does the Day Go?
 It was illustrated by Leo Carty and won an award from the Council on Interracial Books for Children.
 Myers and his son Christopher, an artist, collaborated on several picture books for young readers, including We Are America: A Tribute from the Heart and Harlem, which received a Caldecott Honor Award, as well as the teen novel and National Book Award Finalist Autobiography of My Dead Brother, which Christopher illustrated.

 Myer’s novel Scorpions won a Newbery Honor Medal and the Margaret A. Edwards Award, while the gritty teen novels Lockdown and Monster were National Book Award Finalists.
 Monster appeared on the New York Times bestseller list, won the first Michael L. Printz Award, and received a Coretta Scott King Honor Award.
 His Coretta Scott King Award-winning novel Fallen Angels (1988), about the Vietnam War, was named one of the top ten American Library Association Best Books for Young Adults of all time.
-Twenty years later, Myers wrote a riveting contemporary companion novel, Sunrise Over Fallujah, named a New York Times Notable Book in 2008.
+Twenty years later, Myers wrote a riveting contemporary companion novel, Sunrise Over Fallujah, named a New York Times Notable Book 2008.
 In Invasion (2010), Myers once again explored the effects and horrors of war through young protagonists, this time set in World War II.

 In his memoir Bad Boy, he wrote, “Harlem is the first place called ‘home’ that I can remember.”
-This sentiment is reflected in Walter’s writing, whether via a love letter to the neighborhood in the picture book Harlem; a story of a boy’s trial for a crime committed in Harlem in the novel Monster; or the tale of two friends struggling to see a future beyond the community they know in the novel Darius & Twig.
+This sentiment is reflected in Walter’s writing, whether via a love letter to the neighborhood in the picture book Harlem, a story of a boy’s trial for a crime committed in Harlem in the novel Monster, or the tale of two friends struggling to see a future beyond the community they know in the novel Darius & Twig.

 His recent books include Juba!
 (HarperCollins, April 2015), a novel for teens based on the life of a young Black dancer, and On a Clear Day (Crown/Random House Books for Young Readers, September 2014).
 A graphic novel adaptation of Monster.
-He often wrote books about the most difficult time in his own life, his teenage years for the reader he once was; these were the books that he wished were available when he was that age.
+He often wrote books about the most difficult time in his life, his teenage years for the reader he once was; these were the books he wished were available when he was that age.

 Throughout his life, Myers worked to ensure young adults had the tools necessary to become hungry readers, thirsty learners, and, therefore, successful adults.
 He frequently met with incarcerated teens in juvenile detention centers and received countless letters thanking him for his inspirational words.
 Walter also worked with and mentored teenage fan and writer Ross Workman, and they published the novel Kick Together.
 As the National Ambassador for Young People’s Literature from 2012-2013, he traveled around the United States promoting the slogan “Reading is not optional.”
 He strove to spread the message that a brighter future depends on reading proficiency and widespread literacy during his two-year tenure as National Ambassador and beyond.
 More than anything, Myers pushed for his stories to teach children and teenagers never to give up on life.